 Here are a few ways you can play a part in helping care for God’s planet.

-- Become part of St Peter’s Eco Church team and help to lead the way in creating positive change.
-If you’re interested, please email our Eco Champion, Sandy Matthews.
+- Become part of St Peter’s Environment & Sustainability working group and help to lead the way in creating positive change.
+If you’re interested, please email Sandy Matthews who leads our team in this area.

 - Pray for our earth, the environment, animals threatened with extinction, climate change.